If you are wondering how to stop caring what people think, you are in good company.

 The truth is, we won't ever fully stop caring about what others think of us.
 And that's ok!

-It’s good, actually.
+It's good, actually.
 Because that means you still care about being kind to others.
 How to not care what people think starts deep within yourself, and it is completely natural.

 Not caring at all what people think can lead to possibly becoming heartless, so there is a fine balance.